Rishi Sunak hints at more help with rising cost of living

 "We will be able to combat and reduce inflation.
 We have the tools at our disposal and after time it will come down."

-Some Conservative MPs have criticised the use of a windfall tax to help fund assistance with bills.
+Some Conservative MPs have criticised the use of a windfall tax to help fund assistance with bills, with the national debt - pushed higher by furlough and other help during the pandemic - currently standing at around £2.3 trillion.

-Richard Drax accused the chancellor of "throwing red meat to socialists", while Craig Mackinlay described the policy as "tripe".
+One MP, Richard Drax, accused the chancellor of "throwing red meat to socialists", while another, Craig Mackinlay, described the policy as "tripe".

-But the Mr Sunak insisted he remained a "fiscal conservative" and wanted to manage the UK's finances "responsibly".
+But Mr Sunak insisted he remained a "fiscal conservative" and wanted to manage the UK's finances "responsibly".

 Labour has welcomed the windfall tax, with shadow chancellor Rachel Reeves telling BBC Breakfast the government had "finally come to their senses", but asking: "What took them so long?"